KILTprotocol/specifications/docs/did/asset-did-spec.md

 The information required to resolve an Asset DID is the following:

-- The **chain** on which the asset live, e.g., the Ethereum mainnet
+- The **chain** on which the asset lives, e.g., the Ethereum mainnet
 - The **namespace** defining the asset, e.g., the ERC721 namespace
 - The **reference** to the asset class within the defined namespace, e.g., the smart contract address for an NFT collection
 - [OPTIONAL] The unique **identifier** of the asset instance within the asset class, e.g., the NFT ID within a given collection